brittanynicole7/leaflet-challenge/README.md

 - Displayed the final map.
 <img width="779" alt="Screenshot 2023-04-16 at 5 09 33 PM" src="https://user-images.githubusercontent.com/119909433/232345358-b45ce880-efbc-42df-93cb-b3218ddad1f9.png">

-#### Note: Some of the code was developed with the help of my tutor and one block of code was developed based on code from my tutor/a reference from Google Groups ("https://groups.google.com/g/leaflet-js/c/jsuGLzD5VsQ?pli=1").
+#### Note: Some of the code was developed with the help of my tutor and one block of code was developed based on code from my tutor/ a reference from Google Groups ("https://groups.google.com/g/leaflet-js/c/jsuGLzD5VsQ?pli=1").
 See the included JS file for details.

 # Author